-8. Pueblo Revolt (1680) As Spain's occupation of Pueblo lands expanded, their rule became increasingly harsh.
-In 1680, a Pueblo leader named Pope' organized a rebellion to drive the Spaniards out.
-A knotted rope was sent to each Pueblo village, with instructions to untie one knot each day; the revolt was to begin on the day the last know was untied.
-The revolt was successful, Santa Fe' was besieged, and the Spaniards were not able to return until 1692.
+8. Pueblo Revolt (1680) - As Spain's occupation of Pueblo lands expanded, their rule became increasingly harsh.
+In 1680, a Pueblo leader named Pope' organized a rebellion to drive out the Spaniards.
+A knotted rope was sent to each Pueblo village, with instructions to untie one knot each day; the revolt was to begin on the day the last knot was untied.
+The revolt was successful; Santa Fe' was besieged, and the Spaniards retreated.